QingZ11/nebula-website/content/en/posts/self-host-discourse-forum-with-global-cdn/index.md

 1. Unstable access in China
 1. Limited plugin modification
-1. Not able to customize the internet settings.
+1. Not able to customize the internet settings

 We have customized the internet settings and modified some plugins on the self-hosted forum so that our community members across the globe get to access it faster.